 By far the biggest thing that keeps me here is the people.
 I have a great work family and we support each other through thick and thin.David Mitchell

-Earlier this year, Income Officer David Mitchell accomplished a huge milestone as he celebrated 30 years of continuous service working with the same social housing stock in Chichester.
+Back in 2018 Income Officer David Mitchell accomplished a huge milestone as he celebrated 30 years of continuous service working with the same social housing stock in Chichester.
 David’s rare achievement has given him a wealth of experience and, as expected, he doesn’t require sat nav to get around Chichester.

 Starting out as a rent collector in the late 80s, David has had seven different job roles with the same housing stock, including Housing Officer and Resident Services Officer.
 “My time working in Chichester housing started pre-Hyde,” explained David, “back then the houses were part of Chichester council.
 It was my job to actually go around and talk to residents and explain the benefits of joining a Housing Association.”